Electric Motorbikes: What’s Available in New Zealand?

-Hybrid and electric cars now make up a third of all new cars on our roads.
+Hybrid and electric cars now make up 45% of all new cars on our roads.
 However, electric motorbikes are yet to prove as popular.

 Major bike manufacturers haven’t embraced electric power, and those electric motorcycles that are available come with lower speeds and range than ICE models, plus far heftier price tags.

 However, that’s not to say that electric motorbikes are absent from the market.
-And some smaller, niche brands have achieved quite a few new registrations over the past year, notably homegrown brands UBCO and FTN Motion.
+And some smaller, niche brands have achieved quite a few new registrations last year, notably homegrown brands UBCO and FTN Motion.
+Although, regrettably, UBCO is now in liquidation.

 Here Canstar runs through the most popular electric motorbikes and scooters in New Zealand.